Turn Your Old Laptop Into a Perfect Proxmox Server

 - Single ethernet port (in most cases) – compared to an enterprise server with at least 4 NICs or more, this is far from optimal.

-Steps to take, if you'd to install ProxMox on the laptop
+Steps to take, if you'd like to install ProxMox on the laptop

 Remove the ProxMox enterprise repos and add the ProxMox non-sub repos